Sandžak Muslim militia: Initial reactions to the invasion

 In April 1941, Germany and its Axis allies invaded and occupied Yugoslavia.
 German troops from the 8th and 11th Panzer Divisions entered the Sandžak on 16 April, and had occupied the whole region by 19 April.
-In all cases the county officials and gendarmes surrendered peacefully, but there were no demonstrations of support for the Germans until they arrived in each community.
+In all cases county officials and gendarmes surrendered peacefully, but held no demonstrations of support for the Germans until they arrived.
 In Sjenica, Nova Varos, Priboj, Prijepolje and Bijelo Polje the streets were deserted when the Germans arrived, with shops closed and most people staying inside their homes.

-In Novi Pazar parts of the community prepared a welcome for the Germans when they became aware of their approach from Raška.
-When the Germans arrived in town on 17 April, German flags bearing the swastika were being flown, and the troops were met by a welcoming committee who greeted them with a short speech.
-The welcoming committee included the inter-war mayor of the town, Aćif Hadžiahmetović, as well as Stjepan Fišer, Ahmet Daca, and Ejup Ljajić.
+In Novi Pazar parts of the community welcomed the Germans when they became aware of their approach from Raška.
+When the Germans arrived on 17 April, German flags bearing the swastika were being flown, and a welcoming committee greeted the troops, including the inter-war mayor of the town, Aćif Hadžiahmetović, and Stjepan Fišer, Ahmet Daca, and Ejup Ljajić.
 In Pljevlja some elements of the community, including the county and municipal mayors, met the Germans at the outskirts of the town and held a reception to welcome them.

 In Prijepolje, a meeting of prominent Serb and Muslim men was called before the Germans arrived, and during which the Serb Sreten Vukosavljević urged Serbs and Muslims to maintain good relations and treat the occupation as temporary.
 Only the mayor met the Germans when they arrived in town.
 The Germans withdrew to Pljevlja for a few days, and patrols each consisting of one Serb and one Muslim maintained law and order.

 On 19 April, the Germans called a meeting of Muslim notables from Novi Pazar, Sjenica, and Tutin.
 The meeting was held the following day in Kosovska Mitrovica, and also included representatives of the Muslim and Albanian communities of Kosovska Mitrovica, Vučitrn, Podujevo, Pristina, Peć, Istok and Drenica.
 The 60 delegates at the meeting were addressed by the commander of the German 60th Infantry Division Generalleutnant Friedrich-Georg Eberhardt, who told the assembly that the Germans had liberated the Albanians from the Serbs, and that he was now inviting the Albanians to take over the administration of the Kosovo region.
 He also said that during his division's advance from Skopje (the capital of modern-day Macedonia) to Kosovska Mitrovica they had seen that the Serb Chetniks had killed 3,000 Albanians.
 He stated that the Kosovo region would be part of the German-occupied territory of Serbia, under a German-dominated government in Belgrade.
 This statement was received in stony silence.
 Eberhardt then told the group that all Serbs in the Kosovo area would eventually be resettled in Serbia, and Kosovo would then contain only Albanians, Muslims and Catholics.
 The meeting then discussed the situation, and decided that the former Yugoslav structures and authorities in the region would be disarmed and dismantled, and that all Serb officials would be dismissed.